viritin/viritin-sb/README.md

 Known limitations at this point:

- * Hilla is excluded, otherwise production mode fails (I'm probably excluding something that is actually needed in production )
+ * ~~Hilla is excluded, otherwise production mode fails (I'm probably excluding something that is actually needed in production )~~
  * Good looking setup requires app to use parent ATM, try to check if e.g.  "Maven tiles" could help here.
  * Dev mode exclusion list fed to spring-boot plugin is hard coded -> might exclude something you actually need.
 Tried to workaround this by fixing a related bug in Spring Boot (plugin), but now I can't seem to be able to dynamically feed the list for it as a property 😬 I bet it worked before...
- * Using flow-maven-plugin (to override a performance issue & nasty warning) -> default bundles are not used.
-Now how to create custom ones??
+ * Using flow-maven-plugin (to override a performance issue & nasty warning).

 Random notes:

- * Spring Boot has a bug/design flaw IMO: optional deps are getting into the artifact jar file (only devtools get excluded by default).
-Thus can't just declare vaadin-dev as optional -> hacks/profiles needed.
+ * ~~ Spring Boot has a bug/design flaw IMO: optional deps are getting into the artifact jar file (only devtools get excluded by default).
+Thus can't just declare vaadin-dev as optional -> hacks/profiles needed. ~~ Not affected by this branch using different approach.
  * Gradle all would be simpler 🤪

 ## How to try: